What is Direct Mail Marketing?

 Direct Mail Marketing, AKA Direct Mail Advertising, or simply Direct Mail, is any advertisement you send through the mail, most commonly via the USPS.
 But it can also include flyers, door hangers, and the like delivered by people, whether it is someone you hire for the job, your current employees, or even yourself.

 EDDM, or Every Door Direct Mail, is a USPS program that allows you to reach one postal route or a whole town at a time.
-I will talk more about this in the section below.

 Is Direct Mail Dead?